kyma-project/cloud-manager/docs/user/tutorials/01-30-azure-vpc-peering.md

-# Use RWX Volumes in AWS
+# Use VPC peering in Azure

 This tutorial explains how to create VPC peering in Azure.